CreatorDev/openwrt-old/README.md

 Connect the SD card in the slot and power on the board.

-Press Enter on the serial console to cancel the autoboot and to get the uboot prompt.
+Press Enter on the [Serial Console](#serial-console) to cancel the autoboot and to get the uboot prompt.
 Type following command to boot from SD card:

     $ pistachio # run mmcboot

+To make boot from SD card as default boot method, run the following commands on uboot prompt (ignore any warnings shown):

+    $ pistachio # setenv bootcmd run mmcboot
+    $ psitachio # saveenv

 ## TFTP Boot
 For TFTP boot, you will need TFTP server serving kernel image (uImage), dtb (*.dtb)